Marcusviniciuscardoso/Blog-/README.md

   ```bash
      npm run devStart
    ```
+ ### .env.example
+  There is an archive called ".env.example" to show how the ."env" archive should be created

 ## Getting Started: Database
  ### Run the script
    With postgreSQL or any database management system of your prefference, copy, paste and run the script saved in the "database" folder